Python module#

 • space_back – The whitespace after the placeholder.

-• ptype – The type of placeholder.
+• ptype – The type of placeholder, see PlaceholderType.

 • search_placeholder – The regex used to search for the placeholder (optional, but speeds up greatly for batch searches).